fernandogiroto/internations/README.md

 # Internations | User management system

-Task: User management system We have designed a coding task that is intentionally vague and open-ended in its specification so that you have the opportunity to take it in almost any direction you wish.
+User management system We have designed a coding task that is intentionally vague and open-ended in its specification so that you have the opportunity to take it in almost any direction you wish.

 <img src="https://github.com/fernandogiroto/internations/blob/master/public/images/internations_project.png" alt="Internations Project" title="Internations Project" width="100%">